-Key Concepts & Main Ideas Notes Analysis European overseas expansion resulted in the Columbian Exchange, a series of interactions and adaptations among societies across the Atlantic.
-Christopher Columbus Columbus's Legacy How did European expansion impact European society?
-The arrival of Europeans in the Western Hemisphere Exchanges How did European expansion impact Native American society? in the 15th and 16th centuries triggered extensive demographic and Dividing the Americas social changes on both sides of the Atlantic.
-Spanish Exploration and Conquest European expansion into the Western Hemisphere caused intense English Claims Which of these consequences were the most significant?
-Explain your answer. social/religious, political, and economic competition in Europe and the promotion of empire French Claims building.
+Key Concepts & Main Ideas Mater Analysis Iviain ideas Notes Analysis European overseas expansion resulted in the Columbian Exchange, a series of interactions and Christopher Columbus How did European expansion impact European society? adaptations among societies across the Atlantic.
+Columbus's Legacy The arrival of Europeans in the Western Hemisphere in the 15th and 16th Exchanges How did European expansion impact Native American society? centuries triggered extensive demographic and Dividing the Americas social changes on both sides of the Atlantic.
+European expansion Spanish Exploration and Conquest into the Western Hemisphere caused intense social/religious, English Claims Which of these consequences were the most significant?
+Explain your answer. political, and economic competition in Europe and the promotion of empire French Claims building.
 Dutch Claims